 2. Organic Pigment

-Organic pigments comprise carbon chains and rings derived from vegetables, animals, or synthetic organic chemistry.
+Organic pigments comprise carbon chains and rings from vegetables, animals, or synthetic organic chemistry.
 Flora and fauna were the primary use of organic pigments traditionally.

 3. Lakes

 The behavior of lakes and pigments is similar, but there are quite a few key differences every business should know.
-The product of a lake reaction is an insoluble substance bound to a chemical substrate (usually aluminum, calcium, talcum, or barium).
+The product of a lake reaction is an insoluble substance bound to a chemical substrate (usually aluminum, calcium, talc, or barium).

 Here are some properties of dyes and pigments, including: